 It was originally intended to hold just a few hundred prisoners, but this quickly increased to more than 2,000.
 Unfortunately, the prisoners lived in squalid and horrendous conditions.
 A symbol of French colonial oppression, the Vietnamese repurposed it when colonial rule ended in 1954.
 Unfortunately, conditions didn’t improve but prisoners changed.
 It was then used for American Prisoners of War during the Vietnam War.

 What to do there: Most of the prison was knocked down in the 1990s to make way for high-rise buildings.
 There is still a museum, which tells of the grisly history of the prison though, with many artifacts on display.

 It is here that you can see the former US Senator John McCain’s flight suit and parachute.
 Yes, he was an inmate at the prison!
 Unsurprisingly, this Vietnam museum focuses more on the French oppression and there are some quite graphic representations of torture.
 This one isn’t for the faint of heart!

 Get insured for your trip to Hanoi!

-So, that’s the end of our list of the best places to visit in Hanoi.
+So, that’s the end of my list of the best places to visit in Hanoi.
 Hopefully, you’ll have found this list useful and helpful for planning your trip to the Vietnamese capital and be eager to start your journey.
-We think that there are definitely enough places to visit in Hanoi for 3 days on our list!

-We don’t just want you to have a great holiday in Hanoi, we want you to experience it like a local.
-Our list will help you do just that!
-Whatever you end up doing when you visit Hanoi, we hope you have a spectacular holiday and come back with lots of unforgettable memories!
+I don’t just want you to have a great holiday in Hanoi, I want you to experience it like a local.
+My list will help you do just that!
+Whatever you end up doing when you visit Hanoi, I hope you have a spectacular holiday and come back with lots of unforgettable memories!